Tigers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Torkelson and the Detroit Tigers will meet Shohei Ohtani and the Los Angeles Angels on Saturday at Angel Stadium of Anaheim, at 9:07 PM ET.
+Spencer Torkelson and the Detroit Tigers will play Brandon Drury and the Los Angeles Angels on Sunday at Angel Stadium of Anaheim, at 4:07 PM ET.

-The Tigers have been listed as -115 moneyline favorites in this matchup against the Angels (-105).
-The total for the matchup is listed at 8.5 runs.
+The Tigers have been listed as -125 moneyline favorites for this matchup against the Angels (+105).
+An 8.5-run total has been listed in the contest.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.